ccyip/docker-taype/README.md

 ## Reproducing the experimental results

-To reproduce Figs. 17, 18 and 19 in the paper, you can simply invoke the a script to runs all our benchmarks.
+To reproduce Figs. 17, 18 and 19 in the paper, you can simply invoke the script to runs all our benchmarks.

 ``` sh
 # At home directory '~'